bufbuild-ru/docs/blog/grpc-microservice-with-connect/index.md

 Our workspace configuration indicated that our services will live in a subdirectory of services.

 I’m going to model our service as a family of packages that live under a shared [scope](https://docs.npmjs.com/cli/v9/using-npm/scope).
-These packages won’t be published to said scope (unless this service is public and you own that scope)—but the sentiment is the same.
+These packages won’t be published to said scope (unless this service is public and you own that scope) — but the sentiment is the same.
 Our scope for this service will be `@state-transitions`.

 ```protobuf
 mkdir -p services/@state-transitions